-Patrick Dickie has practiced labour law for over 25 years.
+Patrick Dickie has practiced labour law for over 30 years.
 He is a graduate of Osgoode Hall Law School and was called to the British Columbia bar in 1991.
 He is now on an indefinite medical leave.

 Patrick worked in mills, factories, and construction for ten years prior to going to law school.
 During that time he served on the executive of two local unions and spent a year on a picket line.